Rigidity transition in polydisperse shear-thickening suspensions: Conclusions

 \section{Conclusions}

 A discrete element method (LF-DEM) based numerical simulations are carried out for systems of highly concentrated polydisperse shear thickening suspensions in 2D to understand the effects of particle size distribution on rigidity transition near shear jamming in the limit of large shear stress.
 The relative viscosity of different polydisperse suspensions is found to be identical to that of their statistically equivalent bidisperse systems.
 Furthermore, the viscosity divergence in 2D polydisperse and statistically equivalent bidisperse suspensions follow the Maron-Pierce model, similar to 3D systems.
 In the limit of large stress values, shear jamming phenomenon in polydisperse suspensions is found to be preceded by a critical rigidity transition similar to that observed by \citet{Santra_PRR2025}, in their study on bidisperse suspensions.
 Pebble game algorithm is implemented to evaluate an order-parameter from the fraction of rigid particles, $f_\text{rig}$, and its fluctuation, $\chi_\text{rig}$, which show identical variation with solid packing fraction for the polydisperse and statistically equivalent bidisperse suspensions.
 Such characteristics illustrate the similarity in the micro-structure of polydisperse and bidisperse suspensions.
-This further implies that the evolution of the flow micro-structure in shear thickening suspensions of polydisperse particles can be understood from the properties of relatively simple bidisperse systems.
+This further implies that the evolution of the flow micro-structure in shear thickening suspensions of polydisperse particles can be understood from the properties of relatively simple bidisperse systems. {One of the key findings from the present study suggests that the polydispersity only shifts the critical packing fraction $\phi_c$ without qualitatively changing the critical phenomenon, which could have been affected by the way particles pack with variation in polydispersity.
+However, within the limited scope of the present study with finite size systems we have not explicitly considered the effects of the nature of particle packing with polydispersity.
+To bring out any explicit dependence of the particle packing on the overall characteristics of the critical phenomenon, large scale simulations may be needed with larger system sizes.
+We may speculate that the nature of particle packing may appear as an external field variable in the scaling relations, similar to the role of a static friction coefficient investigated in another study~\cite{Santra_PRR2025}, but it warrants detailed investigation.}